nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

-Shows a list of all contacts in the address book.
+Shows a list of all contacts in the contact list.

 * Use this command to return to the view of all your contacts after using commands such as `filter` and `view` that display a subset of contacts.